 There was a momma Woodie nervously directing her two ducklings down the river bank where giant stripers lurked beneath.
 This could be why she only had two ducklings to tend to.
 There was the King Fishers, my favorite bird, that swooped down to catch minnows.
 There was one that followed alongside the boat at 5 or 10 MPH.
 He followed far enough that I mentioned to Bob it must be playing with us.
 There was the cormorant rookery that marked a good stretch of river where we had caught some fish.

 There was one experience that I wish we all could have enjoyed.
-When two stripers rose to engulf my swimbait.
-One of them got it and hooked solidly.
+When two stripers rose to engulf my swimbait, one of them got it.
+I was able to set the hook solidly.
 The second striper was bigger and trying to eat the swimbait off the side of the other’s mouth.
-This memory was only a few seconds in time.
-It was one of those that moves in slow motion.
-The scene forever etched in my mind for as long as I live.
-That striper was successfully landed.
-It was the first striper or rockfish since I was a teenager.
+This memory was only a few seconds in time and was one of those that moves in slow motion and stays with you forever.

-There was one thing I wanted to see while on the Cumberland and it finally happened.
+I wanted to see the big stripers that live in the Cumberland and it finally happened.
 When big Stripers feed on the surface it’s like an explosion.
 This activity is a memory, an experience, from those days of old when I chased Rockfish in Tennessee.
 I recall those explosions that signaled to us that it was going to be worth the trouble we were in for skipping class.
 It was the middle of the day and it only lasted a few seconds, but it was awesome.
 A school of big Stripers hammered some skipjack a couple of hundred yards upriver.
 The sound was unmistakable and the adrenaline unstoppable.
 Bob asked me sometime during our trip why I joined HOW and I just looked at him and said.
 “For the experience Bob.
 Thanks.”